 - Public alerts and warnings;

-- Network reliability, resiliency, security and interoperability;
+- Network reliability, resiliency, security, interoperability and cybersecurity;

 - Public safety communications, including spectrum management and interference resolution;